NACLab/ngc-learn/docs/overview.md

 Computing (NAC) laboratory in Rochester Institute of Technology meant as an internal tool for predictive processing research (with earlier incarnations in the Scala programming language, dating back to early 2017).
-It remains actively maintained and used for predictive processing research in NAC.
+It remains actively maintained and used for predictive processing research in NAC (see ngc-learn's mention/announcement in this <a href="https://engineeringcommunity.nature.com/posts/the-neural-coding-framework-for-learning-generative-models">engineering blog post</a>).
 We welcome community contributions to this project.
 For details please check out our contributing guidelines (<i>coming soon!</i>).

 <!--